 So, these were our top BI tools that are widely used for Data Visualization.
 Do let us know what you like the most in the comments below.

-Several data visualization BI tools can help you achieve what your business needs.
-However, every BI tool comes with its unique functionality, pros, and cons.
+Several BI tools for data visualization can help you achieve what your business needs.
+However, every business intelligence tool comes with its unique functionality, pros, and cons.
 Now it depends on your needs and which one your business needs.